 2. Urinary Tract Infection (UTI)

-A UTI can lead to bedwetting.
-You might suspect a UTI if the bedwetting is sudden, especially after months — or years — of no accidents.
-A UTI can make it difficult for your child to control when they urinate.
+A UTI can lead to unexpected bedwetting.
+You might suspect a UTI if the accidents happen suddenly, especially after months or years of staying dry.
+An infection can make it difficult for your child to control when they urinate.

-Other symptoms of a UTI include pain when urinating, needing to pee more often, painful tummy, side or back, unpleasant-smelling pee, a fever, vomiting, lethargy, and more (3).
-If you suspect a UTI, a doctor can prescribe antibiotics.
+Other symptoms of a UTI include pain when urinating, needing to pee more often, stomach or back pain, foul-smelling pee, fever, and vomiting (3).
+If you see these signs, a doctor can prescribe antibiotics to clear it up.

-Poor sleep, sleep apnea, and disrupted sleep can lead to bedwetting.
-Simple disruptions, like loud noises, electronic devices, or pets, can lead to more bedwetting episodes.
-So make sure your child’s sleep space is quiet, dark, and peaceful.
+Poor sleep quality can lead to bedwetting.
+Disruptions like loud noises, electronic devices, or pets in the room can mess with their sleep cycles.
+Make sure your child’s sleep space is quiet, dark, and peaceful.

 4. Stress and Fear

-Stress can lead to bedwetting, even years after these nighttime accidents have ended.
-Whether your child has moved schools, become an older sibling, or simply had a change in routine, all these stressful factors can lead to bedwetting episodes.
+Psychological stress can manifest physically.
+Whether your child has moved schools, become an older sibling, or experienced a change in routine, these stressful factors can lead to regression and bedwetting.

 5. Medical Issues

-Finally, other medical issues can cause bedwetting.
-While we’ve already discussed UTIs, sudden bedwetting can also be caused by constipation, diabetes, a hormonal imbalance of the antidiuretic hormone (ADH), and in rare cases, a problem with the neurological or urinary system (5).
+Finally, specific medical issues can cause bedwetting.
+Beyond UTIs, sudden bedwetting can be caused by chronic constipation, diabetes, or a hormonal imbalance of the antidiuretic hormone (ADH).
+In rare cases, it signals a problem with the neurological or urinary system (5).

-If you’ve ruled out poor sleep, stress, and age as a factor, it’s time to investigate whether there could be an underlying medical issue.
-Take your child to their primary care physician, who will run some tests.
+If you have ruled out sleep, stress, and age as factors, it is time to investigate whether there is an underlying medical issue.

 Common Misconceptions About Bedwetting

-There are some common myths about bedwetting.
-Here are 10 frequent misconceptions debunked with the truth.
+There are plenty of myths floating around about why kids wet the bed.
+Here are 10 frequent misconceptions debunked.

 1. Bedwetting Isn’t Normal

 False.
-Bedwetting is common up until the age of five.
-In some cases, it is normal up until the age of seven.
+Bedwetting is very common up until the age of five.
+In some cases, it is considered developmentally normal up until the age of seven.

-In fact, a child is more likely to wet the bed if their parent wet the bed as a child (6).
+Genetics play a huge role here.
+A child is more likely to wet the bed if their parent did so as a child (6).
 If both parents were chronic bedwetters, the child is 80 to 90 percent more likely to have the same issue.

 2. Bedwetting Is Caused by Deep Sleep